 • Our series Suspended also had an impact at Queen’s Park.
 An MPP tabled a private member’s bill to reform Ontario’s system for suspending licences as a direct result of our investigation.
 One story in the series led NDP leader Marit Stiles to grill Transportation Minister Caroline Mulroney during Question Period based on our reporting, which showed Mulroney’s office had intentionally withheld answers prepared by civil servants to questions we had asked.

-• We continue training early-career journalists in other ways.
-We’ve had eight interns join us over the last year.
-Two of them are our new Unifor summer interns, who will be with us until September.
+• Fulfilling our mission to help develop the next generation of investigative journalists, we continue training early-career journalists in other ways.
+We’ve had eight interns join us over the past year.
+Two of them joined us as Unifor summer interns from April to September.
 These internships, at $13,000, are among the highest paid in the country.
-It’s been especially gratifying to mentor and train these amazing young journalists so early in their careers.
-We believe the skills, attitude and commitment to accuracy and in-depth reporting they learn at the IJB will serve them throughout their careers.
-We’re especially proud that the generous support from donors has enabled us to hire three of our previous interns after their internships ended.
-Together,we’re building a legacy and quickly becoming a top-choice destination for the best young journalists in the country.
+Together, we’re building a legacy and quickly becoming a top-choice destination for the best young journalists in the country.

-• The IJB and the U of T Faculty of Law just completed the second year of our one-of-a-kind media law externship.
-The year-long externship brings enterprising young law students under theguidance of IJB Director Robert Cribb, Toronto Star lawyer Emma Carver, and Iris Fischer, the IJB’slawyer and a partner at Blake’s LLP.
+• The IJB and the U of T Faculty of Law just completed the third year of our one-of-a-kind media law externship.
+The year-long externship brings enterprising young law students under the guidance of IJB Director Robert Cribb, Toronto Star lawyer Justin Manoryk.

 In addition to these organizational updates, the IJB continues to publish high-quality investigative journalism that is influencing policy, inspiring debate and informing the public.
 View our published projects here.